Or Does it Explode?

 Maranie R. Staab is an independent photographer, videographer and journalist working to document human rights and social justice issues, displacement and the periphery of conflict—how violence and war affects individuals and societies.
 Her work focuses on people and especially those in marginalized parts of society — whether domestically or abroad.
 To date, her work has taken her throughout Eastern and Western Europe, Africa, the Middle East and Southeast Asia.

 Staab is self-taught and has been a full-time, independent photographer since 2015.
-She has published work in The Atlantic, Reuters, Esquire, CNN, Huffington Post, Arte Magazine (Berlin), Women’s International League for Peace and Freedom, Mashable, Rudaw, and works regularly with numerous Pittsburgh area newspapers and magazines.
+She has published work in The Atlantic, Reuters, Esquire, CNN, Huffington Post, Arte Magazine (Berlin), Women’s International League for Peace and Freedom, Mashable, and Rudaw.
+Staab is currently a graduate student at the Newhouse School at Syracuse University.

 Individuals with disabilities who require accommodations should contact Megan Bylsma, Associate Director, at 616.454.7000 x11 or firstname.lastname@example.org at least 72 hours in advance.